TechCowboy/Agon-FUN/README.md

 ## HelloWorld
 Gotta start somewhere - first program that will be compiled once I get the compiler going

+## HelloWorldASM and HelloWorldASMADL
+See readme within directories for details

 ## Generic Info